 If successful, the proposed creek restoration effort will result in increased wetland functions and greater habitat values.
 While these wetland functions and values are clearly important benefits, such benefits cannot be achieved if certain assurances are missing in the creek restoration effort.
-As a result, the Commission finds that it is necessary for the project to include: (1) assurances that the new watershed area of the restored creek will continue to serve as a groundwater recharge area for the creek, and (2) a complete riparian corridor that includes a 200-foot-wide, upland habitat area on either side of the wetland area.
+As a result, the Commission finds that it is necessary for the project to include: (1) assurances that the new watershed area of the restored creek will continue to serve as a groundwater recharge area for the creek, and (2) assurances that an open space deed restriction will be placed over an $8\pm$ acre, upland hillside habitat located west of the wastewater treatment plant and north of the restored creek on APN 018-051-050 (City of Pacifica).

 The proposed project does not substantially increase the wetland habitat acreage on the property.
-The project would only increase the size of the wetland habitat area by $1\pm$ acre.
+The project would only increase the size of the wetland habitat area by l{\pm} acre.
 More importantly, the proposed project does not establish a meaningful riparian corridor along the restored creek.
 A riparian corridor includes not only the creek and its adjacent wetland and riparian resources, but also a buffer area/migratory corridor area for wildlife.
 Many of the animals that are dependent upon the creek and its wetland resources also require an upland habitat area as well.
-Consequently, the 200-foot-wide, upland habitat area acts not only as a buffer area to protect the creek and its adjacent wetlands from adverse impacts of future development in the upland area, but also acts as a migratory corridor and habitat area for wildlife that is dependent upon the creek and its adiacent wetlands.
-In this case, the 200-foot-wide, upland habitat area on each side of the creek would restore the riparian corridor area of lower Calera Creek to a condition more reflective of its condition before its disturbance.
-As discussed above, the Commission finds that these additional assurances and additional project elements must be incorporated into the project as special conditions of permit approval to make the project consistent with Section 30233(a) of the Coastal Act.
+In this case, placing an open space deed restriction over an 8{\pm} acre, upland hillside habitat area located west of the wastewater treatment plant and north of the restored creek on APN 018-051-050 (City of Pacifica) would accomplish the twin goals of establishing a buffer area and a migratory corridor for wildlife.